JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 I doubt that Randy Jackson wanted to steal anything from Michael.
 Most probably he had some ‘ideas’ on how to improve Michael’s finances.
-It is also clear that he took a very anti-Sony position then as it was surely his initiative to buy out Sony’s share in the Beatles catalog (for the $500mln. procured by Prescient which Michael never used but for which he paid some millions in fees).
+It is also clear that he took a very anti-Sony position then as it was surely his initiative to buy out Sony’s share in the Beatles catalog (for the $500mln. procured by Prescient which Michael never used but for which he had to pay millions in fees).

 Whatever Randy Jackson’s motives were the results of his involvement in Michael’s business affairs were disastrous:

 - Michael had to endure a long period of new litigation and depositions soon after the ordeal of the 2005 trial

 - The depositions were especially painful as he was asked questions even about the “molestation” issues over which he had been acquitted already and which had nothing to do with his finances